fun-with-serverless/building-serverless-using-iac/docs/cdk/hello-cdk.md

 ## Prepare your machine
 I highly recommend using Cloud9.
 AWS Cloud9 is a cloud-based integrated development environment (IDE) that allows you to write, run, and debug code from any web browser.
 Don't opt for the bare-minimum machine type; a 2-core machine (t2.small) is sufficient.
 If you're using Cloud9, you can execute the script located at `./scripts/update_python_on_cloud9.sh` to prepare your environment.
-Use Linux 2 as the OS.
+Use Ubuntu as the OS, Linux 2 is too old.

 If you prefer to use your own environment, please follow these steps: